 Please direct any questions concerning this consultation to email@example.com.

 We've used 'Indigenous Knowledge' to mean traditional knowledge and traditional cultural expressions of Indigenous peoples, which includes stories, dance, languages, symbols, crafts, cosmology, medicinal and environmental knowledge.

 Here are some examples of Indigenous Knowledge and the IP system:

 From September 2018 to 1 February 2019 IP Australia sought comments from stakeholders with an interest in how Indigenous Knowledge is protected, used and managed.
 Our aim is to identify policy options that relate to the IP responsibilities of IP Australia and help to promote the cultural integrity and economic potential of Indigenous Knowledge.
 More information can be found in our consultation paper.

-This consultation process follows the publication of Indigenous Knowledge: Issues for protection and management, a paper produced by the Indigenous owned legal firm Terri Janke and Company for IP Australia and the Department of Industry, Innovation and Science.
+This consultation process follows the publication in March 2018 of Indigenous Knowledge: Issues for protection and management, a paper produced by the Indigenous owned legal firm Terri Janke and Company for IP Australia and the Department of Industry, Innovation and Science.

 In November 2018, IP Australia held a series of roundtables across Australia as part of this consultation process.
-The participants were given the opportunity to discuss their views on the issues raised in the consultation paper, including:
+Participants were given the opportunity to discuss their views on the issues raised in the consultation paper, including:

 - the key issues associated with the protection and management of Indigenous Knowledge in Australia; and

 - the options that IP Australia has proposed to enhance the promotion and protection of Indigenous Knowledge in Australia.